-This week's National Bread Week in Ireland.
-A time when the Irish nation's called upon to enjoy the "delicious bread heritage" of Ireland and "soak up the aroma of freshly baked wheaten, soda, potato or braid bread, choose your favourite loaf, and join in the celebrations!
+Today's National Bread Day, a time when the we're called upon to enjoy the "delicious bread heritage" of Ireland and "soak up the aroma of freshly baked wheaten, soda, potato or braid bread, choose your favourite loaf, and join in the celebrations!
 Love Your Loaf!"

 Who can say no to a slice of Irish soda bread.
 Dunked into a bowl of hearty soup or slathered with some butter and raspberry jelly, there really is nothing quite like it.